 If you are a woman who is hoping to have a vaginal birth with little or no interventions, a doula is your best bet.
 Not every woman wants a birth without pain medicine, but if you are someone who does, a doula is well worth the investment.
 The statistics are staggering.

 Most people hire a Doula in the early to mid months of pregnancy.
 This allows a Doula time to develop a relationship with the expectant mother.
 During this period, a Doula will usually arrange meetings and phone calls so that she can better understand the mother’s hopes and dreams for her birth experience.
-Additionally the Doula provides a safe and supportive place for the mother to express any fears and concerns she may have around her birth.
-Most Doulas make themselves available to the mother by phone, email or text in order to respond to her questions or address any concerns that might arise during the course of the pregnancy.
+Additionally, the Doula provides a safe and supportive place for the mother to express any fears and concerns she may have around her birth.
+Most Doulas make themselves available to the mother by phone, email, or text in order to respond to her questions or address any concerns that might arise during the course of the pregnancy.
 Doulas do not provide any type of medical care.
-However, a Doula certified by an organization like IAPDoula, is knowledgeable in many medical aspects of labor and delivery.
-With this knowledge they can help their clients gain a better understanding of procedures and what to expect should complication arise during the birth.
+However, a Doula certified by an organization like IAPDoula is knowledgeable in many medical aspects of labor and delivery.
+With this knowledge, they can help their clients gain a better understanding of procedures and what to expect should complications arise during the birth.

-In addition to all this the Doula acts as an advocate for the mother.
-A Doula will encouraging a woman to stay the course of her desires for birth.
+In addition to all this, the Doula acts as an advocate for the mother.
+A Doula will encourage a woman to stay the course of her desires for birth.
 The goal of a Doula is to help the mother achieve a positive birth experience.